 EUC Score Test Results

-[List of Test Results Obtained in EUC Score Experiments]
+[List of Test Results Collected from EUC Score Experiments]

-Benchmarking Parallels RAS on Azure.
-The test results presented here are a subset of the complete datasets collected during multiple Parallels RAS test sequences.
+Benchmarking different aspects of Parallels RAS.
+The test results presented here are a subset of the complete data sets collected during multiple Parallels RAS test sequences.

 If you want to learn how the EUC Score results were produced then check out EUC Score Test Methodology and EUC Score Toolset.